asimyildiz/perf-lib/README.md

 Because Google is the current authority for SEO, I believe we do not need to re-invent the wheels, because for performance measurement;
 We are using the tools such as Page Speed Insights, Chrome User Experience Reports, Search Console's Speed Report so this script should also give report similar to these tools.
 So in this project, I have used web-vitals npm package as the core performance measurement tool with some extra code that I have got from perfume.js.
+PerformanceObserver is used to collect all metrics for all resources.

 # logging-reporting
 Because I am using "Google Chrome / web-vitals" npm package and not implemented a new package using Performance MDN interface with Web Workers from scratch;